|To download the financial assistance policy and application in Spanish, click here.|

 Method of Application: A person may request information for Financial Assistance Program or Prompt Pay Program by mail, telephone or in person.
 The contact information is:

 Cortez, CO 81321

 Attn: Financial Counselor, PFS Department

 Telephone: 970-564-2131 or 970-564-2143

-Patient eligibility for Financial Assistance Program will be determined based upon demographical and financial information.
+Patient eligibility for the Financial Assistance Program will be determined based upon demographical and financial information.
 Medically indigent cases will be reviewed on a case by case basis, with consideration given to total medical debts as related to gross income and allowable expenses.

 Patient Eligibility - Demographical and Financial Requirements: